mhkeller/layercake/src/content/guide/02-layercake-props.md

 >
 ```

-This value can also be an array because sometimes your scales are [piecewise](https://github.com/d3/d3-scale#continuous_domain) or are a list of discrete values such as in [ordinal scales](https://github.com/d3/d3-scale#ordinal-scales), useful for color series.
+This value can also be a longer array because sometimes your scales are [piecewise](https://github.com/d3/d3-scale#continuous_domain) or are a list of discrete string values such as in [ordinal scales](https://github.com/d3/d3-scale#ordinal-scales), useful for color series.

 ```svelte
 <LayerCake